|

 one.

-Push down firmly on each card.- Printer problem?
+Push down firmly on each card and check the mounting screws.- Printer problem?

 Is there ink/toner/paper in the printer?
 It's amazing how a